Feynman Integrals and Scattering Amplitudes from Wilson Loops

-The key of this method based on WL lies in the fact that we can swap order of integrations in WL diagrams: for $I_{\rm dp}$ it is possible to perform both loop integrals and be left with $4$-fold integrals over edge-insertions, but in practice a mixture of integrations turns out to be more convenient.
-We apply the trick only to one of the two loops and evaluates the other loop by the usual box expansion.
+The key lies in the fact that we can swap order of integrations in WL diagrams: for $I_{\rm dp}$ it is possible to perform both loop integrals and be left with $4$-fold integrals over edge-insertions, but in practice a mixture of integrations turns out to be more convenient.
+We apply the trick only to one of two loop integrations and evaluates the other one by the usual box expansion.
 In this way, we express $I_{\rm dp}$ as a sum of $2$-fold $\mathrm{d}\log$ integrals of some weight-$2$ functions, which turn out to be similar to ${\bar Q}$ computations~\cite{CaronHuot:2011kk,Zhang:2019vnm,He:2020vob} and the predecessor~\cite{CaronHuot:2011ky}.
 An important technical point is that when performing the $2$-fold integrals, one needs to``rationalize'' square roots that appear in four-mass boxes .
-Among other things, we find a remarkably compact form of all ``algebraic words" of its symbol containing the $16$ square roots, where for each of them, only $4$ new algebraic letters (besides $z$ and $1-z$) appear.
+Among other things, we find remarkably compact ``algebraic words" of its symbol containing the $16$ square roots, where for each of them, only $4$ new algebraic letters appear compared with the corresponding four-mass box.
 We see nicely how the square roots cancel in the difference for NMHV components (for $n=8$, it agrees perfectly with the component amplitude computed from ${\bar Q}$ method~\cite{Zhang:2019vnm}), as well as in the cyclic sum for MHV amplitudes.